fjcaetano/kerbal/README.md

 ### MunRover III
 This is a huge antenna dish on wheels.
 It's receiver antenna has a range of 250Km and it shouldn't go further then that from Kolumbus II which is the commander centre.

+### Muner
+The Munner is a HOME based ship, it's lower part is a garage where an Ant is usually parked.
+Now it's wandering around the Mun exploring it's anomalies.

 ## The Skynet
 The Skynet is a relay network composed of 4 Kommbots.
 The Kommbots are orbiting at 90º at a distance of ~ 4990 Km.